-- What can I do if my accommodation is denied?
+- What can I do if my accommodation request is denied?

-- How do I file a general complaint about access to the courthouse or to court programs and services?
+- How do I make a general complaint about court accessibility?

-- How do I file a complaint if I think that I have been discriminated against because of my disability?
+- How do I make a complaint if I think that I have been discriminated against because of my disability?

-- How does the court system accommodate me if I am a juror?
+- Can the court system accommodate me if I am a juror?

-- Can the court system provide an accommodation to a spectator of a court proceeding?
+- Can the court system provide an accommodation to a family member or a spectator?

-- Can the court store medication if a juror, witness or litigant requests the accommodation?
+- Can the court store my medication as an accommodation?

 - Are service animals allowed in the courthouse?

-- Can the court system transport individuals with a disability who are coming to court or have them met at the curb?
+- Can the court system provide transportation to or from court or have someone meet me at the curb?

-- Can the court system provide wheelchairs for individuals with disabilities?
+- Can the court system provide me with a wheelchair?

 - Does the court system provide parking for people with disabilities?